fhdsl/Intro_to_Git_and_GitHub/01-Seminar.Rmd

 Two other things to notice, that we will dive deeper in the future:

-The `HEAD` **pointer** tells us "What am I looking at?" in our commit history.
+The `HEAD` **pointer** tells us "What am I looking at?" in our file system.
 If we want to look back into the history of the commits, then we need to move the `HEAD` pointer. `main` refers to the **main branch** of this repository.
 If we create different branches, then we need to make a distinction between the `main` and other branches created.
 In summary, we are looking at the most recent commit on the `main` branch, because `HEAD` is pointing to it.

 ### Looking back at history